Contact Us Today! 512-454-7548

 Possession or use of identifying information may not be enough for an identity theft conviction.
 For example, an underage college student who uses someone else's ID to get into a bar may not be intending to defraud or harm another person.
 Using a fake ID would still be subject to a violation but would not necessarily be considered identity theft.

-The intent to defraud is generally demonstrated by how the individual allegedly used the information, such as to make an online purchase or cash a check in someone else's name.
+The intent to defraud is generally demonstrated by how the individual allegedly used the information, e.g., making an online purchase or cashing a check in someone else's name.
 Intent to defraud can be presumed, depending on the situation.
 For example, intent can be presumed where the defendant possesses the identifying information of three or more persons.

 Criminal Charge